totemstan/_service/README.md

 # Installing TOTEM

-There are several methods to "install" **TOTEM** on your host machine
+There are three methods to "install" **TOTEM** on your host machine

 <table>
 	<tr>